-According to a recent family travel study, 73 percent of respondents have taken their children to a theme park, and 68 percent would like to take their family to a theme park in the future.
-While many families save up for a trip to Disney, there are actually many theme parks for toddlers and preschoolers scattered throughout the United States.
+According to a recent study by the Family Travel Association, one-third of families plan to take a theme park or water park vacation in the next year.
+While many families save up for a trip to Disney, there are many theme parks for toddlers and preschoolers scattered throughout the United States.

-These theme parks are geared toward the under eight crowd (or at least under 12), with a focus on age-appropriate rides and theming.
-These amusement parks aren’t just a toddler section of a larger park, but built exclusively for younger kids.
+These theme parks are geared toward the under-eight crowd (or at least under 12), with a focus on age-appropriate rides and theming.
+These amusement parks aren’t just a toddler section of a larger park, but are built exclusively for younger kids.
 If you do decide to take your toddler to a larger park like Disneyland, follow these tips for Disneyland with toddlers.

 Story Land, Glen, NH